saga-project/BigJob/README.md

 forced to use stand alone Bigjob Agent ie without SAGA on the resource.
 So we utilize redis as the co-ordinantion backend which work well on backend with Python Version >= 2.5 as the default environment.

+5) Please refer to examples/example_condorg_single.py for more details.